rails-girls-summer-of-code/summer-of-code/students/conferences.md

 The conference tickets are given out in a raffle.
 Well… kind of.
 We are a global program and will consider this.
 So, here’s how we do it.
 We have a list of conferences, you as a team can pick from and apply for the tickets.
 You will be free to choose up to 3 conferences.
 This will happen on the Teams App, details will be given to you in time.

 *Please make sure, you only apply for a conference that you are really able to attend!
-We can’t provide support for travel & accommodation, so please keep this in mind.*
+We can’t provide support for travel & accommodation so please keep this in mind.*

 We will hold 2 raffles since not all conferences have their dates announced yet.
 The 1st raffle takes place at the end of July.
 The 2nd raffle happens in September.
 So if there’s no suitable conference in the 1st round, bear with us, the 2nd round should have something for you.
 Teams who have not been lucky in the 1st round, will be given preference in the 2nd round.
 We want everyone of you to have a fair chance.